angular-fullstack/generator-angular-fullstack/readme.md

 2. `yo angular-fullstack`

-3. `yo angular-fullstack:deploy heroku`
+3. `yo angular-fullstack:heroku`

-4. `cd dist && git push heroku master`

 5. Optional (if using mongoDB) `heroku addons:add mongohq`

 That's it!
-Your app should be live and shareable.
-Type `heroku open` to view it.
+Your app should be live.
+Type `heroku open`  from the dist folder to view it.

 ## Generators